Erosion Line JournalĀ

 November 15, 2024

-Action New reporter Diego Moctezuma came out to interview me and film the future site of the Erosion Line on Maidu trail in Upper Bidwell Park, Chico CA. He attended the BPPC meeting where the project was approved and kindly followed up.
-Thank you for covering the Erosion Line, Diego!
+Action New reporter Diego Moctezuma came out to interview me and film the future site of Erosion Line on Maidu trail in Upper Bidwell Park, Chico CA. He attended the BPPC meeting where the project was approved and kindly followed up.
+Thank you for covering Erosion Line, Diego!
 I hope to see you out on the trail soon!
 You can read his informative story and watch the segment here!

 September 29, 2024